 Most insurance plans cover 100% of the cost of annual well exams.

 With newborns, a COPA Patient Advocate may meet with you in the hospital before you are discharged to plan your first well-baby visits.
 If you are not having your child at St Charles Birthing Center, or for some reason you do not meet with the COPA representative before you go home, please contact COPA as soon as your baby is born to plan your first baby exam within 2 – 4 days after your child’s birth.

-At each well-child visit, there is an age-appropriate pre-visit questionnaire that focuses on developmental milestones, nutrition, safety, emotional well-being, and other recommendations.
+At each well-child checkup, there is an age-appropriate pre-visit questionnaire that focuses on child development milestones, nutrition, safety, emotional well-being, and other recommendations.
 That questionnaire is part of the exam and discussions with parents.